greenbone/gvmd/INSTALL.md

 4. Setup permissions.

     ```sh
-    sudo -u postgres bash  # if you logged out after step 4
+    sudo -u postgres bash  # if you logged out after step 3
     psql gvmd
     create role dba with superuser noinherit;
-    grant dba to mattm;    # mattm is the user created in step 4
+    grant dba to mattm;    # mattm is the user created in step 3
     ```

 5. Create DB extension (also necessary when the database got dropped).

     ```sh
-    sudo -u postgres bash  # if you logged out after step 5
+    sudo -u postgres bash  # if you logged out after step 4
     psql gvmd
     create extension "uuid-ossp";
     ```